History of the Jews in Djerba: Departure

 Although there is still a community in Djerba in the 21st century, many mass departures have taken place since the 1950s, primarily to Israel, and some to France.
 The emigration of Djerban Jews was motivated by both the economic situation in Tunisia, as well as a deterioration in relations between Muslims and Jews since the establishment of the State of Israel.
-The three waves of departure, the first in 1948 after Israeli independence, the second in 1968–69 under pressure of President Habib Bourguiba following the Six-Day War, and the third wave inn the 1980s, due to deteriorating relations, all significantly depleted the Jewish population of the island.
+The three waves of departure, the first in 1948 after Israeli independence, the second in 1968–69 under pressure of President Habib Bourguiba following the Six-Day War, and the third wave in the 1980s, due to deteriorating relations, all significantly depleted the Jewish population of the island.

 In 1985, a Tunisian soldier stationed in Djerba opened fire into the Ghriba synagogue compound, killing five people, four of them Jews.
 Another attack occurred in 2002, perpetrated by a 25-year-old Franco-Tunisian linked to Al-Qaeda.
 In 2023, a member of the Tunisian National Guard opened fire into the synagogue during the annual pilgrimage.
 Five people were killed before another National Guard member shot the murderer.

 Demographics

-The Jewish community of Djbera numbered 3,800 in 1926, and had gone up to 4,300 by 1946.
+The Jewish community of Djerba numbered 3,800 in 1926, and had gone up to 4,300 by 1946.
 If the growth had continued at the same rate as the general Tunisian population, the island would have had 15,000 Jews by the 1980s.
 However, by the second half of the 20th century, waves of emigration emptied the community.
 The number of Jews in Djberba fell significantly in the coming decades.